keittlab/biosense-docker/README.md

 Currently, you need to:

-1. Place the biosense users public key into `biosense_ssh_keys/authorized_keys`
+1. Place the biosense users public key into `files/home/biosense/.ssh/authorized_keys`
-1. Add a template for the `wg0.conf` file in `wireguard/wg0.conf`
+1. Add a wireguard configuration template in `files/etc/wireguard/template.conf`
-1. Fill in the server wireguard public key in `wg0.conf`
+1. Fill in the server wireguard public key in `files/etc/wireguard/template.conf`

 These are not part of the github repo because I don't want the keys uploaded when it goes public.

-The `wg0` template file looks like:
+The wireguard template file looks like:

 ```
 [Interface]